 |D minor seventh chord||D||F||A||C|

 There are many ways of writing the same chord.
-It is often very confused for a jazz student to become familiar with all the nomenclature for writing chords.
+It is often very confused for a jazz student.
 The main symbols for minor seventh chords (example in C) are Cm7, C-7, Cmin7, Cmi7.

 Drop 2 minor seventh chord voicings

-Drop 2 chords are are built by dropping the second highest note of a four-notes close chord to the bass.
-Minor seventh close chord formula is 1-b3-5-b7 giving the following drop 2 chord formula 5 1 b3 b7.
+Drop 2 chords are are built by dropping the second highest note of a four-notes close voicing to the bass.
+Minor seventh close chord formula is 1 b3 5 b7 giving the following drop 2 chord formula 5 1 b3 b7.
 You can see that the second highest note (the fifth) is now the bass note .
 Drop 2 voicings are very important devices used for jazz chord arrangements.